tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@simscool1/index.md

 ## something interesting about you?

 I can actually remember lyrics of some Hindi songs.
 I love to read books.
-I can't remeber all conversations that I have had with someone, but I remember most of it.
+I can't remember all conversations that I had with someone, but I remember most of it.

 ### help I need?
 As I said earlier, I am a complete beginner.
 I will need help at every step.
 I will first try to resolve it by myself by using Google Search, if I still can't find it, I will surely seek for it on either Github or Telegram Channel.